mdupre2/ec2-fusionfs/README.md

 ##Setup
 1. Create ec2 instances.
 All insances must have FusionFS installed in the same location.
 Having all the instances look the same is helpful.
 2. Fill in `ec2-config` file.
 Note that any environment variables exported in ~/.bashrc of the instance will not be exported.
-Export all environment variables in ~/.bash_profile.
+Export all environment variables in ~/.profile.
 3. If you don't have a AWS user with **administative permissions**, [create a user](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html).
-4. Use the downloaded credentials to fill in `AWS_ACCESS_KEY` and `WS_SECRET_KEY` in `ec2-config`
+4. Use the downloaded credentials to fill in `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` in `ec2-config`

 ##Use
 1. When ever you run new instances or stop an instance, call ec2-ip